babashka/sci/CLJD_PORT.md

 - no array-map (use hash-map).
 StringBuffer.write returns void (use `(doto sb (.write ch))` where the builder value is needed). type hints to java/clojure.lang types break - drop or :cljd-branch them.

+## cljd gotchas (learned during sci.impl.types port)

+- Put the :cljd clause FIRST in EVERY reader conditional, expression-level included.
+The host pass reads with both :cljd and :clj active and the first matching clause wins, so `#?(:clj A :cljd B)` host-compiles A. A :clj-first clause can even leak into Dart emission: `#?(:clj (defprotocol Eval ...))` emitted a partial protocol (Eval$iprot without Eval$iface) and broke at Dart load.
+- deftype/defrecord impl specs are resolved by the cljd resolver even during host eval: Java interfaces (clojure.lang.IObj etc) in a spec fail with "Can't resolve X" although the pass runs on the JVM.
+Protocols defined in the same file work because the host eval defines them.
+- Platform survey for the types port: no `type` fn (use `.-runtimeType`), no `class`. `satisfies?` instead of `instance?`/`implements?` on protocols.
+  `aget` exists (Dart List). `fallback` is the extend-protocol catch-all (Object on clj, default on cljs).
+IMeta/IWithMeta/IFn use cljs-style `-meta`/`-with-meta`/`-invoke` names. defmulti/defmethod supported.
+- cljd follows the :cljs code path for sci: NodeR defrecord + eval fn instead of the Eval protocol, constants self-evaluate (`->constant` returns x).